openshift/hypershift/docs/content/reference/api.md

 </em>
 </td>
 <td>
-<p>Type is the type of infrastructure provider for the cluster.</p>
+<p>Type is the type of infrastructure provider for the cluster.
+It may be set to AWS;None;IBMCloud;Agent;KubeVirt;Azure;PowerVS (or &ldquo;OpenStack&rdquo; if the alpha &ldquo;OpenStack&rdquo; feature is enabled).
+Additional platforms may be defined in the future.</p>
 </td>
 </tr>
 <tr>